-Sneakers can be classified into three types based on construction – the low tops, the mid tops, and high tops.
-Those that fall under the low top classification are sneakers that do not cover the ankles and usually very minimal in design and structure.
-They are sometimes referred to as “lows.”
+Low top sneakers have collars that do not cover the ankles, and usually very minimal in design and structure.
+They are sometimes referred to as “lows” or "low cuts."

-High top sneakers, on the other hand, extends past over the ankle for additional support and a more locked-in fit.
+High top sneakers, on the other hand, have collars that extend past over the ankle for additional ankle support and a more locked-in fit.

 Mid top sneakers fall between the low tops and the high tops.
 Sneakers under this classification cover the ankles but not as extensive as that of the high tops' coverage, with their collar situated not higher than the ankle.